striezel/botvinnik/doc/commands.md

 ### Other commands

 * `!corona` - _(since version 0.1.4)_ gets current COVID-19 case numbers.
 The
-  country for with to get the data can be specified either by its English name (e. g. `!corona Germany`) or by its two letter code from ISO 3166 (e. g.
+  country for which to get the data can be specified either by its English name (e. g. `!corona Germany`) or by its two letter code from ISO 3166 (e. g.
   `!corona DE` for Germany's data)